-ISBN 9780649213467
+ISBN 9780649682959

-The modern reader's Bible: a series of works from the sacred Scriptures presented in modern literary form.
-The proverbs by Richard G. Moulton
+The Modern Reader's Bible.
+The Proverbs by Richard G. Moulton

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.